Missing information?

 More information

-When both pilots had left the plane, it was over Hallum.
-According to witnesses only one engine was working and the plane was leaving a smoke trail.
-Flying on autopilot the plane was gliding down towards the sea.
-Over the sea dyke it turned to the land again.
+According to witnesses, only one engine was working and the plane was leaving a smoke trail.
+Flying on autopilot, the plane was gliding down towards the sea.
+Over the sea dyke, it turned to the land again.
 But it came so low it hit the ground.
-When it hit the ground one of the wings broke off.
-The rest of the plane ploughed the ground for 200 meters, tearing the plane apart.
-One of the main wheels flew over the sea dyke near widow Westra’s house.
+When it hit the ground, one of the wings broke off.
+The rest of the plane ploughed into the ground for 200 meters, tearing the plane apart.
+One of the main wheels flew over the sea dyke near Widow Westra’s house.
 The tail section stopped near a waterway.

-In total five crew members were killed and five survived and were taken prisoner.
+In total, five crew members were killed and five survived and were taken prisoner.

 Source of information: Raf Dyckmans, Harry Feenstra, www.abmc.gov, www.wwiimemorial.com, www.archives.gov, www.8thafhs.com, www.fold3.com - MACR, www.ancestry.com - 1930 Census / Veteran Compensation Application File, https://storymaps.arcgis.com/stories/5b6312c552c2441d902fdd9ab6d8d903